2 Sides of the Story

 2 Sides of the Story is the debut studio album by American rapper Sugarhill Ddot.
-It was released on August 2, 2024.
-It followed his extended play PSA.
-The album features vocals from artists, Star Bandz, Wolfacejoeyy among others.
+It was released on August 2, 2024 through Priority Records & UMG.
+It followed his extended play PSA, & His debut mixtape, 1st Side of the Story.
+The album features vocals from artists, Hunxho, the late PnB Rock, Skilla Baby, Star Bandz, BBG Steppa, and Luh Tyler.
+An deluxe edition was released on December 13, 2024, and featured 7 new tracks with a new vocals appearance from artists, Bay Swag & Wolfacejoeyy.